Skip to main content Skip to main navigation Skip to footer content

 • Graduating high school with cumulative 2.0 GPA or higher or the equivalent

-• Review: Dental Assisting Program Information & Admission Requirements
+Review the Dental Assisting Program Information & Admission Requirements for more information

 • Completion of college Anatomy & Physiology I and II with labs, with grades of B (83%) or higher within the last 5 years